Corrupted-Matt/AoC-Image-to-Scenario-Converter/README.md

 ## Map Art mode
 Recreates images by placing countries of corresponding colors on a blank map.
 The goofiest of the bunch with limited practical use, but it's here.

-To use it you just need to selct an image, any image and press go, simple as that.
+To use it you just need to select an image, any image and press go, simple as that.

 The program also has a built in posterizer (color reduction) so you can sacrifice some quality for faster generation and more of a chance of actually running whatever abominations you choose to create.